 Certain projects may be assumed to have a negligible contribution toward total GHG emissions or be consistent with the targets and will not be required to perform a full VMT evaluation.
-This methodology adopts slight variations on the de minimis significance thresholds from the OPR December 2018 Technical Advisory and exempts the following types of projects, provided that project-specific or location-specific information do not indicate that the project will still generate significant levels of VMT as described by OPR.81
+This methodology adopts slight variations on the de minimis significance thresholds from the OPR December 2018 Technical Advisory and exempts the following types of projects, provided that project-specific or location-specific information do not indicate that the project will still generate significant levels of VMT as described by OPR.85

-- Small projects that generate or attract fewer than 110 trips per day - Residential and office projects in areas with low VMT (currently below threshold VMT) that incorporate similar features (i.e., density, mix of uses, transit accessibility), including affordable housing infill development. - Residential, retail, office, or mixed-use projects within 1⁄2 mile walking distance of an existing major transit stop or existing stop along a high quality transit corridor, unless the primary use of the site is auto-oriented (e.g., car dealership, car wash, gas station).
+- Small projects that generate or attract fewer than 110 trips per day - Residential and office projects in areas with low VMT (currently below threshold VMT) that incorporate similar features (i.e., density, mix of uses, transit accessibility), including affordable housing infill development.